-A new video produced for the Municipality of Karpathos by ROV Services offers a rare glimpse at the six little-known 20th century shipwrecks hidden in the Greek island’s waters.
+A recent video produced for the Municipality of Karpathos by ROV Services offers a rare glimpse at the six little-known 20th-century shipwrecks hidden in the Greek island’s waters.

-The breathtaking video, filmed by Kostas and Agapi Oceanis Thoctarides, is part of the effort to create a first official record of the island’s underwater heritage.
+The breathtaking video, filmed by Kostas and Agapi Oceanis Thoctarides, is part of the effort to create the first official record of the island’s underwater heritage.

 “Beneath the deep blue waters of the island hides a wild beauty of special geological formations that, with their otherworldly image, compose a mysterious scenery which becomes a pole of attraction for every diver,” the video’s description explains.

 The unusually large number of shipwrecks off Karpathos make for “an exciting sea bottom with impressive geological flare ups.”